oVirt/ovirt-site/source/feature/newlookandfeelpatternflyphase1.html.md

 <!-- -->

 *   Adds PatternFly (https://www.patternfly.org/) to the project.
-Since we are transitioning to PatternFly in phases, this first phase requires some hacks to be stacked on top of PatternFly. patternfly-custom-hacks.css includes these.
+Since we are transitioning to PatternFly in phases, this first phase requires some hacks to be stacked on top of PatternFly. ovirt-patternfly-compat.css includes these.
 It is possible that oVirt-specific widgets (or variations of widgets) will be contributed upstream to PatternFly. **Try to keep PatternFly in mind when doing new UI work.**

 ### Testing